AgoraIO-Usecase/AgoraChat-UIKit-rn/docs/v3/en/index.en.md

 - node_modules: list of project dependencies managed by the `yarn` tool.
 - package.json: project configuration file.
 It is the core configuration of this repository.
 The `package.json` files in other subfolders are responsible for managing sub-projects.
 - packages:
-  - react-native-chat-callkit: `callkit` SDK.
+  - react-native-agora-chat-callkit: `callkit` SDK.
-  - react-native-chat-uikit: `uikit` SDK.
+  - react-native-agora-chat-uikit: `uikit` SDK.
 - patches: Patches for fixing urgent issues.
 - res: Resource folder.
 - scripts: Script folder.